oyoYnaY/projectFlights-group8/README.md

 **If your local changes have not been committed, but you want to sync with the remote repository:**

-1. Store your changes.
+Store your changes.
 ```bash
 git stash
 ```
-2. Sync with the remote repository.
+Sync with the remote repository.
 ```bash
 git pull origin main
 ```
-3. Retrieve your changes.
+Get your changes.
 ```bash
 git stash pop
 ```